AGE/DOSE calc

 • High uric acid levels are associated with a higher risk of death from heart disease.

-• To lower uric acid levels, Johnson makes recommendations like drinking plenty of water, avoiding foods promoting uric acid buildup, and eating plenty of fiber.
+• To lower uric acid levels and reverse aging, Johnson makes recommendations like drinking plenty of water, avoiding foods promoting uric acid buildup, and eating plenty of fiber.

-In a recent post on X, Bryan Johnson, the walking longevity experiment, said that uric acid (UA) is “a power-law biomarker but it’s the hardest to control in modern life.”
+In a recent post on X, Bryan Johnson, known for spending millions to reverse his aging, said that uric acid (UA) is “a power-law biomarker but it’s the hardest to control in modern life.”
 He cited a meta-analysis of 32 studies by Rahimi-Sakak et al., 2019 showing that high UA levels raise the risk of death from heart disease by 45%.
 The higher the UA concentration in the bloodstream, the greater the risk of death.

 (Rahimi-Sakak et al., 2019) Uric Acid Levels and Risk of Death.
 With increasing blood uric acid levels (mg/dL), there is a higher risk of death from cardiovascular complications (HR).